-Mode Dom.
-Din Dimensionless weighting coefficients & their maps arranged in decreasing order · [-] • no. Quad.
-1 2 3 4 5 6 7 8 9 10 11 12 13 30 Ð, 1 NA 1.00 0.52 0.50 0.39 0.29 0.28 0.11 0.10 0.09 0.05 0.03 0.02 0 0 5598 - NA 1 9 5 30 13 24 20 3 6 14 25 19 26 29 PA 1.00 0.87 0.84 0.82 0.75 0.54 0.42 0.33 0.30 0.26 0.16 0 0 0 I 2 8 22 2 4 7 12 28 18 27 23 17 3 1 21 3 PF 1.00 0.45 0.35 0.27 0.22 0.16 0.07 0.07 0.06 0.05 0.03 0.02 0 0 3 PF 3 14 30 25 19 1 5 13 9 24 20 6 26 29 inated by the NA quadrant) and mode 3 (dominated by the PF quadrant), non-zero difference ratios which are below 1 have been also found for non dominant quadrants.
+It has to be kept in mind that in the case of mode 1 (dominated by the NA quadrant) and mode 3 (dominated by the PF quadrant), non-zero difference ratios, which are below 1, have been also found for nondominant quadrants.
 This indicates that some input maps other than the ones corresponding to the dominant subset have also had some effect of minor importance for the given modes.
-The first question to be answered before categorizing a beamforming map is whether a particular beamforming map has been previously identified as a dominant interaction tone map for a higher order weighting coefficient of another mode (starting from the left-hand side of the rows), as can be seen in Step 14) in the flow chart of Fig. 6.
-If it has, then the interaction tone noise pertaining to the related quadrant of this beamforming map is not dominant, and the color of the map is to be set to grey, i.e. excluding the map from the analysis (see Step 15/a) in Fig. 6) of that particular quadrant.
-An example for this case (see Fig. 12) is map no. 3, which has been previously identified as a dominant interaction tone map pertaining to the PF quadrant for the 1st largest weighting coefficient of mode 3.
-Consequently, it cannot be identified as a dominant interaction tone map pertaining to the 8th largest weighting coefficient of mode 1 (NA quadrant), therefore it is to be excluded as pertaining to the investigation of the NA quadrant.
-Another example is map no. 1. which also had to be excluded from the identification process in the case of the 6th largest weighting coefficient of mode 3, as it has already been identified as a dominant interaction tone map pertaining to mode 1 (see weighting coefficient no. 1).
+The first question to be answered before categorizing a beamforming map is whether a particular beamforming map has been previously identified as a dominant interaction tone map for a higher order weighting coefficient of another mode (starting from the left-hand side of the rows), as can be seen in step 14) in the flow chart of Fig. 6.
+If it has, then the interaction tone noise pertaining to the related quadrant of this beamforming map is not dominant, and the color of the map is to be set to gray, that is, excluding the map from the analysis (see step 15/a in Fig. 6) of that particular quadrant.
+An example for this case (see Fig. 12) is map No. 3, which has been previously identified as a dominant interaction tone map pertaining to the PF quadrant for the first largest weighting coefficient of mode 3.
+Consequently, it cannot be identified as a dominant interaction tone map pertaining to the eighth largest weighting coefficient of mode 1 (NA quadrant); therefore, it is to be excluded as pertaining to the investigation of the NA quadrant.
+Another example is map No. 1, which also had to be excluded from the identification process in the case of the sixth largest weighting coefficient of mode 3, as it has already been identified as a dominant interaction tone map pertaining to mode 1 (see weighting coefficient no. 1).